rackerlabs/support-how-to/content/rackspace-email/rackspace-email-faq.md

 #### How many group lists can I create?

-There's no limit to how many group lists you can have.
-The maximum number of recipients for a group list is 50.
+You can create an unlimited number of group lists.
+Each group list can have an unlimited number of internal recipients and a maximum of 250 external recipients.

 #### How can I view my email online?